How do you calculate discount allowed?

 The discount rate may be expressed as either a percentage or a decimal number.
 For example, the discount rate can be expressed as either 2% or .
 02. The formula can be expressed algebraically as CD = P*R where CD = the cash discount, P = the price, and R = the discount rate expressed as a decimal.

-What is the journal entry for discount allowed?
+What type of account is allowance for settlement discount allowed?

 When you pay the invoice, debit accounts payable for the total amount, credit your purchases discount account for the amount of the discount and credit cash for the difference between the invoice and the discount, explains Corporate Finance Institute.